 - Assessment tests are available on a walk-in basis, no appointment is necessary.
 Assessment testing is offered Monday - Thursday from 9:00a.m. - 3:00p.m.; ESOL testing is offered by appointment.
 The Assessment schedule is accessible online (download at right-see Important Documents) or in the Assessment Office, K2-108.

 - Prepare!
 Prepare!
 Prepare!
 Doing poorly on test(s) can add additional courses and cost to your college plan.
 Test samples may be found under the "Important Documents" section.

 - Tests are not timed.
 You should allow at least two hours for assessment testing.
-No materials are allowed while testing, i.e., calculators, cell phones, dictionaries or electronic devices, etc. Scratch paper will be provided by your test proctor.
+Materials are not allowed while testing, i.e., calculators, cell phones, dictionaries or electronic devices, etc. Scratch paper will be provided by your test proctor.

 - Upon completion of your test(s) you will be given a copy of your placement scores.
-Your scores will be posted within 2 business days to your student records.
+Your scores will be posted within one business days to your student records.
 You may also “view your placement levels” on Reg-E.

 ESOL - English for Speakers of Other Languages

 - ESOL assessment is offered by appointment.

 - Test samples may be found under Important Documents.

 - The Assessment schedule for ESOL testing is accessible online (please refer to Important Documents).
 You may schedule your appointment in person or by phone at the Assessment Office (619) 388-7379, K2-108 (We are located in the Student Resource and Welcome Center).

-- Testing accommodations is available to students with disabilities.
+- Testing accommodations are available to students with disabilities.
 For assistance, please contact the Disability Support Programs and Services (DSPS)Office at: (619) 388.7312